Cleaning Candle Making Equipment

 READ

-Candle Making In St George
+Candle Making Videos In Tamil

 For mold inserts: After pouring each wax mixture into the mold insert, use a paper towel or damp cloth to lightly rub away any sticking wax residue and then set aside until the next batch of candles is ready to be poured.
 If there are excess streaks or tough areas that won’t come off easily with just a cloth or paper towel, use cotton swabs to carefully remove them Finally, give the entire molds a quick wipe down with vinegar water before using them again for future batches of candles.